 Even if a fully recovery is possible, spine injuries are often associated with extended rehabilitation and therapy.
 Some people will require use of assistive devices, such as wheelchairs, if paralysis is a factor.
 Chronic pain and immobility are also common after spine accidents, even if there isn’t significant impairment.

 When the above injuries are caused by another driver’s negligence, you may be entitled to damages for lost wages, medical bills, or even pain and suffering.
-Martinez, Hart, Thompson & Sanchez, P.C.understands how a serious car crash can affect you for many years to come.
+Martinez, Hart, Sanchez & Romero, P.C.understands how a serious car crash can affect you for many years to come.
 Our car accident attorneys have extensive experience with negligent drivers, whether they’re driving distracted or being careless while operating a tractor trailer.

 We’ll make sure the settlement you’re offered is fair for the injuries you’ve sustained.
 We’ll also represent you in court if the insurance company is unwilling to provide a settlement or disputes the severity of your injuries.
 Contact us to learn more about our services or call 505-343-1776 to schedule an appointment with our Albuquerque law firm.